Big Data Engineer: Role, Responsibilities, and Job Description

 Data engineering vs big data engineering

 In our article on data engineering, we give a detailed description of data processing.
-Here, we’ll provide a brief recap.
+Here, we’ll provide a brief recap or you may watch our explainer video.

 Generally, a data engineer extracts data from different sources, transforms it, and loads it on a central repository aka data warehouse, where it’s stored ready to be used by the data science team for further analysis.
 Abbreviated, this process is called ETL, the foundation of pipeline infrastructure – how data travels from data sources to a data warehouse.